jeremyhahn/cwebsocket/README.md

 ### Build

-By defaults, cwebsocket is built with multi-threading and SSL support.
+cwebsocket is built with multi-threading and SSL support by default.

 To build, run: